containeroo/SyncFlaer/README.md

     url: https://traefik.example.com

 cloudflare:
-  apiToken: abc  # can also be set using CLOUDFLARE_APITOKEN env variable
+  apiToken: abc  # can also be set using an env variable
   zoneNames:
     - example.com
   defaults: